daredloco/CurrencyLauncher/README.md

 10) You're good to go and use the updated currencies

 **Hint: You do only need to set the autostart once, the app will save your settings afterwards!**

+## Bonus
+If you want to do everything automatically follow all the steps in **Usage** until point 6.
+After that create a shortcut with the parameter "-forex" for forex currencies or "-crypto" for crypto currencies.